Vorlonsoft/GradleMavenPush/README.md

 in this case it will be uploaded to the snapshot server and indicates it's from the master branch.

 ### 5. Create gradle.properties in each sub-project
 The values in this file are specific to the sub-project (and override those in the root `gradle.properties`).
-In this example, this is just the name, artifactId and packaging type:
+In this example, this is just the name and artifactId:

 ```properties
 POM_NAME        = AndroidRate Library
 POM_ARTIFACT_ID = androidrate
 ```

+You can add `POM_PACKAGING` (default is "aar" for Gradle Android Artifacts and "jar" for Gradle Java Artifacts) and change it's value.

+Add `APKLIB_ARTIFACT` (default is "false") and set it to "true" to generate Gradle Android Artifact apklib.
+You'll get both `POM_PACKAGING` value and "apklib" artifacts. apklib is a way to bundle an Android library project.

-Also you can set `POM_ARTIFACT_URL`, this is makes to easier to have an artifact with one artifactId but the name on JCenter something else.
+Also you can set `POM_ARTIFACT_URL` (default is `POM_ARTIFACT_ID` value), this is makes to easier to have an artifact with one artifactId but the name on JCenter something else.

 ### 6. Call the script from each sub-modules build.gradle